 Best Places To See In Iceland: Hallgrímskirkja, Vatnajokull National Park, Pingvellir, Jokulsarlon, Harpa, and more.

-7. Stay at Hotel Rangá
+7. Hotel Rangá

 While there are many hotels in Iceland, there is none that offers an experience like Hotel Ranga.
 From comfy stay to fine dining by the riverside, this hotel also boasts an opportunity to witness the northern lights from here.
 And to top it all, there are also a lot of adventures and activities to indulge in.

 Of all the things to do in Iceland in December, snowmobiling on the glaciers is an experience worth living.
 While you might not come across too much snow, the thrill of speeding on the ice for almost an hour is perfect for doing some sightseeing and indulging in adventure at the same time.
+Skiing in Iceland in December is another thing you can do.

 Cost: $237 and above